samueleblanc/Hidden-Activations-are-not-Enough/README.md

-# Hidden Activations are not Enough
+# Hidden Activations Are Not Enough:
+## A General Approach to Neural Network Predictions

-This repository refers to the paper <a href="https://arxiv.org/abs/2409.13163" target="_blank">Hidden Activations Are Not Enough: A General Approach to Neural Network Predictions</a>.
+This repository refers to the paper <a href="https://arxiv.org/abs/2409.13163" target="_blank">Hidden Activations Are Not Enough: A General Approach to Neural Network Predictions</a> by Samuel Leblanc, Aiky Rasolomanana, and Marco Armenta.

 Here is a simplified version of what this code does.
 Given a neural network and a data sample, we can compute a quiver representation and from it a matrix.
 We use these induced matrices to detect adversarial examples by converting new data samples fed to the network into matrices and comparing them to statistics taken on a subset of the training set.

-You will find code to train MLPs; generate quiver representations on these networks and their corresponding matrices; computation of matrix statistics per class, i.e., mean and standard deviation; generate adversarial examples and the matrices they induce; compute a rejection level based on a subset of the train set (either MNIST or FashionMNIST, although other datasets may be added too) and the detection algorithm explained in the paper through a grid search.
+You will find code to train MLPs or 2D CNNs; generate quiver representations on these networks and their corresponding matrices; computation of matrix statistics per class, i.e., mean and standard deviation; generate adversarial examples and the matrices they induce; compute a rejection level based on a subset of the train set (either MNIST, FashionMNIST, or CIFAR-10, although other datasets may be added too) and the detection algorithm explained in the paper through a grid search.

 ## Repository content

-* [constants](constants/constants.py): contains the MLP architectures used with the 17 different hyperparameters used to train them, as well as the adversarial attack methods used.
+* [constants](constants/constants.py): contains the MLP and CNN architectures used with the 20 different hyperparameters used to train them, as well as the adversarial attack methods used.
 * [matrix_construction](matrix_construction): contains the functions for constructing the matrices induced by a neural network.
 * [mlp](model_zoo/mlp.py): contains the MLP model that saves activations and pre-activations of neurons on a single forward pass to later construct a quiver representation and the induced matrices.
+* [cnn](model_zoo/cnn.py): contains the CNN model that saves activations and pre-activations of neurons on a single forward pass to later construct a quiver representation and the induced matrices.
 * [test_mlp_rep](unit_test/test_mlp_rep.py): contains unit testing for constructing an induced quiver representation for random inputs on random MLP architectures.
 * [utils](utils/utils.py): contains utils for datasets, models, computation of mean and standard deviation of matrices, etc.